oliver-codes/container-solutions/README.md

 ### How to run / evaluate:

-    If you'd like to see it running quickly, this is running project is running on digital ocean here: http://simpleapp.oliver.codes/
+    If you'd like to see it running quickly, this project is running on digital ocean here: http://simpleapp.oliver.codes/

 1. Install docker and docker-compose: http://docs.docker.com/compose/install/